 The REIT must be listed on a recognised stock exchange

-For these purposes, TISE s a recognised stock exchange.
-Moreover, TISE has recently (September 2016) updated Chapter 7 of its Listing Rules in order to streamline the process for listing a UK REIT and to remove certain previous listing conditions.
+For these purposes, TISE is a recognised stock exchange.
+Moreover, TISE has updated its Listing Rules in order to streamline the process for listing a UK REIT and to remove certain previous listing conditions.

-Please refer to page 3 of this note for further information in relation to TISE and the listing process.
+Please refer to page 3 of the full note for further information in relation to TISE and the listing process.